 FINAL WEEK OF SUMMER HOURS AT 18 TUCSON POOLS - Wednesday is the last day of summer pools and extended hours at City of Tucson Parks and Recreation facilities, and all 18 pools will be free to use that day.
 Ten pools will remain open year-round.
 Tucson Parks and Recreation offers a wide variety of aquatic programming for children and adults all year, including recreational swimming, water fitness classes, arthritis classes, swim and diving lessons, and competitive and synchronized swim leagues.
 Classes also are offered in lifeguard training and water safety.

 SUMMER POOLS MAY BE ENDING, BUT SAFETY TIPS DO NOT - As school begins for most students this week, and summer winds down, it's important to keep drowning prevention tips on your mind.
 Over the weekend, Tucson Fire Department crews responded to a near-drowning involving an approximately 18-month-old male in an above-ground swimming pool.
 The child was pulled to safety and had a pulse, so no CPR was required.
-In the latest edition of "No Bad Days with Barrett," on KGUN9, Tucson Fire Captain Barrett Baker and crew talk about the ABCs of drowning prevention.
+In the latest edition of "No Bad Days with Barrett,", Tucson Fire Captain Barrett Baker and crew talk about the ABCs of drowning prevention.